ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>q</blockquote>

 <h3>4.
-Enhancing State Management with Custom MobX Decorators - <a href="https://medium.com/@amans199/enhancing-state-management-with-custom-mobx-decorators-a2cb1c78acaf" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complete Guide to React.js: From Basic to Advanced Questions and Concepts - <a href="https://medium.com/@omkartalekar1112/complete-guide-to-react-js-from-basic-to-advanced-questions-and-concepts-560d3d01c718" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed Mansour`**
+✍️ **posted by `Omkar Talekar`**

-<blockquote>When I first started using MobX, I was immediately captivated by how it simplified state management in my projects.
-But recently, I got to…</blockquote>
+<blockquote>🟥 What is React.js :

+⦿ React.js is an open-source JavaScript library developed by Meta (formerly Facebook) for building user interfaces…</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>